physrisk/website-source/articles/2022/brownian-motion-interpolation.md

 Yet what happens at a finer scale?
 While in the experimental setup it would be impossible to say how the Brownian particle actually moved in between
 \\\( t \\\) and \\\( t + \Delta t \\\), one could numerically generate
 probable paths particle took in that time period.
-The do this by relying on the [fractal](/tag/fractals) nature of the [Brownian motion](/tag/brownian-motion).
+We do this by relying on the [fractal](/tag/fractals) nature of the [Brownian motion](/tag/brownian-motion).
 <!--more-->